cloudmesh-community/sp19-516-123/Notebook.md

 ## Week-3 (1/21 - 1/27)
 * Updated XML section under Python chapter and the pull request has been approved
-* Read the chapter on Data Center from Epub
+* Read the chapter on Data Center from the handbook
-* Read the chapter on Architectures from Epub
+* Read the chapter on Architectures from the handbook